 Potential Veterans Era Inductees

-As stated above, a rule in the Hall of Fame bylaws states that artists cannot be inducted the year after they pass away.
+A rule in the Hall of Fame bylaws states that artists cannot be inducted the year after they pass away.
 Call it the sympathy clause that is put in place to make sure someone isn’t inducted just because voter’s hearts are heavy from a recent passing.
-Because of this, all of the artists who passed away in 2016 are not eligible this year, including Ralph Stanley, Red Simpson, and others.
-However what this rule has done is front-loaded inductees who there may be health concerns for in recent years.
-Jim Ed Brown was inducted last year right before he passed away.
-So was “Cowboy” Jack Clement a couple of years back.
+Because of this, all of the artists who passed away in 2017 are not eligible this year.
+However what this rule has done is front-loaded inductees who may be suffering from health concerns for in recent years.
+Jim Ed Brown was inducted right before he passed away.
+So was “Cowboy” Jack Clement a few years back.
 Mac Wiseman was also inducted in the midst of health concerns.
 Because of this, artists who may be getting long in years or poor in heath have to be considered at the front of the pack.
 Two such artists who may receive extra consideration are The Maddox Brothers & Rose since the final member Don Maddox is now well into his 90’s, and Jerry Lee Lewis.

 Predicting the Veterans Era nominees is notoriously foolhardy because they pull from such a wide field of potential inductees.

-• Saving Country Music’s Final Ballot: The Maddox Brothers & Rose, Jerry Reed, Gram Parsons, Jerry Lee Lewis, Johnny Paycheck, Hank Williams Jr.?
+• Saving Country Music’s Final Ballot: The Maddox Brothers & Rose, Gram Parsons, Jerry Lee Lewis, Johnny Paycheck, Hank Williams Jr.?

 – – – – – – – – – –

 Jerry Lee Lewis: Jerry Lee may be held back some since he came from rock & roll, and his antics on The Grand Ole Opry and other places over the years.
-But his contributions as one of country music’s preeminent piano players cannot be denied.
+But his contributions as one of country music’s preeminent piano players cannot be overstated.
 If Elvis is in the Country Hall (and he is), his old Sun Studios buddy can’t be counted out.
-Jerry Lee Lewis now 81-years-old, possibly bringing him closer to consideration for induction.
-Meanwhile an online petition has just been started trying to push Jerry Lee over the top in 2017.
+Jerry Lee Lewis is now 82-years-old, possibly bringing him closer to consideration for induction.
+Meanwhile an online petition has been started trying to push Jerry Lee over the top.
 Jerry Lee’s name has been rumored to have been in contention and on final ballots for many years.
-Maybe 2017 will be his time.
+Maybe 2018 will be his time.

 Gram Parsons: Gram’s inclusion in Hall of Fame consideration is always a topic of great discussion.
 In 2013 there was a greater push than ever to induct him, with influential country music writer Chet Flippo personally making the case for him, and other chatter that 2013 might be his year.
 But it wasn’t, and it may be years before it is, but his name is always in the field for this accolade, and looking at the influence Gram had showing millions of rock and roll fans the beauty of country music, it always should be.